lehmanju/redo/README.md

 by creating objects of commands that applies the modifications.
 All commands knows how to undo the changes it applies, and by using the provided data structures it is easy to apply, undo, and redo changes made to a receiver.

-This library provides more or less the same functionality as the [undo] library but is more focused on performance and control instead of ease of use.
+This library provides more or less the same functionality as the [undo] library but is more focused on performance instead of ease of use.

 # Contents